Justice, Inequality, and Health

 More significantly, the implications a principle of equality has for health may also depend on how ‘equality’ itself is understood.
 For instance, it can be defined in either relative or absolute terms.
 In perhaps more familiar language, egalitarianism can either be defined as requiring equality spoken strictly or as requiring priority to the worse off (Parfit 2001).
 On the first interpretation (i.e., the relative one), the demands of egalitarianism are essentially comparative: equality (e.g., of health) requires that a given person have the same health as others in some specified reference group (e.g., those in the same society or humanity at large).
 On the second interpretation (i.e., the absolute one), the demands of egalitarianism are essentially non-comparative: a ‘priority of health’ principle requires that a given person have as much health as possible, as judged by some non-comparative metric (e.g., absolute years of life expectancy).
 More precisely, a priority of health principle holds that the more badly off a given person is on the non-comparative metric (e.g., the fewer her years of life expectancy), the greater the moral weight that attaches to a given increment of improvement in her health (e.g., the addition of a year to her life expectancy).

-In many cases, an equality of health principle and a priority of health principle have many of the same practical implications.
+In many cases, an equality of health principle and a priority of health principle have the same practical implications.
 Most saliently, if one individual (or group) avoidably has a lower life expectancy than another, then both principles will condemn the resultant inequality of health and also sanction efforts to improve the life expectancy of the worse off person (or group).
 The two principles differ most importantly where an avoidable inequality of health can be eliminated, not by improving the health of the worse off person (or group), but only by reducing the health of the better off person (or group).
 Here a priority of health principle will not recognize any reason to reduce the health of the better off, whereas an equality of health principle will recognize a reason to reduce the health of the better off—namely, that it eliminates the inequality.
 This illustrates the so-called ‘levelling down’ objection against principles of equality.
-Parfit (2001) regards this as a compelling objection, though Temkin (1993) does not.
+Parfit (2001) regards this as a compelling objection, though Temkin (1993) and Eyal (2013) do not.

-Further complications arise when the distinction between equality and priority runs across our previous distinction between direct and indirect approaches to applying egalitarianism to the case of health.
+Further complications arise when the distinction between equality and priority runs across our previous distinction between free-standing and derivative approaches to applying egalitarianism to the case of health.
 To bring the clearest examples into view, let us focus on income as a social determinant of health and assume that individual income makes a causal contribution to individual life expectancy.
-On the indirect approach, the justice of the causes of health is the primary locus of assessment.
+On the derivative approach, the justice of the causes of health is the primary locus of assessment.
 But whether the health inequalities suffered in consequence of an income inequality count as injustices may depend on the structure of our normative principle, since that may affect whether the income inequality itself (i.e., the cause) counts as unjust in the first place.
-Suppose that leveling down with respect to income (i.e., reducing the income of the rich without raising that of the poor) were the only way to eliminate a given income inequality.
+Suppose that levelling down with respect to income (i.e., reducing the income of the rich without raising that of the poor) were the only way to eliminate a given income inequality.
 In that case, the income inequality would not count as an injustice on a priority of income principle, and hence neither would the consequent health inequality.
 However, both inequalities would still count as injustices on an equality of income principle.

 To begin with, income is regulated by the difference principle: inequalities in income are permitted only to the extent that they work to the greatest benefit of the least well off.
 Education is regulated by the principle of fair equality of opportunity, which requires ‘equitable public education’ as well as ‘developmentally appropriate day care and early childhood interventions’ (Daniels 2008, 96).
 (Workplace organisation, if validated as a determinant of health, would also be regulated under the fair equality of opportunity principle).
 Political participation, which Daniels (2008, 95–6) regards as a social determinant of health, is regulated by the principle of equal basic liberty: among other things, this principle safeguards the fair value of the right to participate politically.
 Finally, reaffirming his earlier work (1985), Daniels maintains that fair equality of opportunity also requires universal access to comprehensive health care (broadly construed to include public health).